Information for the public

 MoD personnel, including cadet officers, are exempt when on duty.

 If working under the authority of a licence held by some other person.

 There is no element of instruction or leadership.

 Exemptions from the licensing Regulations do not mean that activities are unregulated.
 All employers and self-employed people have duties under the Health and Safety at Work etc Act 1974 to ensure the safety of their employees and members of the public who may be affected by the conduct of their business.

 You can check whether a provider holds a licence by looking at the public register

 Licences are issued when the Licensing Authority is satisfied that the provider's management of safety is satisfactory.
 Inspection does not include standards of accommodation or service.

-More information about the Licensing Scheme is available in the Health and Safety Executive publication ' Guidance from the Licensing Authority on the Adventure Activities Licensing Regulations 2004' (L77, ISBN 978-0-7176-6243-2, available from HSE Books Tel: 01787 881165, or good booksellers, price £11.50).
+More information about the Licensing Scheme is available in the Health and Safety Executive publication ' Guidance from the Licensing Authority on the Adventure Activities Licensing Regulations 2004'.